-James Rossi is the President and Managing Attorney of Rossi Law Group.
+James Rossi is the President and Managing Attorney of Rossi Law Group APC.
+He is also a managing shareholder and co-founder of California Self Insurance Law APC.
 His practice is dedicated to aggressively and ethically defending various self-insured groups, self-insured employers, insurance carriers and third-party administrators in workers’ compensation cases.

 James has handled numerous high exposure and complex claims.
 He has also defended many claims for serious and willful misconduct penalties, as well as L.C. §132a discrimination penalties.

 James was admitted to practice before all California State Courts in 2001.
 He is also admitted to practice before the U.S. District Court, Central District of California, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

 Prior to founding Rossi Law Group on January 1, 2012, James spent his entire career with Crandall, Wade and Lowe.
 After initially practicing civil litigation (i.e., catastrophic personal injury defense and intellectual property litigation) as well as appellate law, he ventured into workers’ compensation litigation and would ultimately establish an autonomous workers’ compensation department within the firm.
 Rossi Law Group is both an extension and expansion of that department.